Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Discussion

 \subsubsection{Effect of key components}

+Based on the optimal number of iterations of 12 for the first ablation experiment, we conduct the second ablation experiment on our proposed DUN-SA on fastMRI, IXI, In-house, BraTs 2018 datasets as follows:

+\textbf{Aligned Inter-modality Prior Learning Block (AIPLB):} The ablation study for AIPLB means removing the AIPLB module from the network.
+It's worth noting that, when the AIPLB module is removed, the assistance from the reference modality will also be omitted, and the spatial alignment operator will be simultaneously disregarded.
+The model degrades into a single-modal MRI reconstruction model.
+This configuration is termed the proposed DUN-SA without multi-modality (w/o MM).

 \textbf{Spatial Alignment Module (SAM):} The ablation study for SAM involves removing the SAM module from the network.
 In this scenario, the spatial alignment operator is ignored within the network.
+As a result, the reference modality images are directly concated with intermediate reconstructed target modality images and feed in $\text{ProxNet}_Z$ to learn the inter-modality prior.
 This configuration is termed the proposed DUN-SA without spatial alignment (w/o SA).

-\textbf{Spatial Alignment Augmented Multi-Modal Learning Block (SAAMMLB):} The ablation study for SAAMMLB means removing the SAAMMLB module from the network.
-It's worth noting that, when the SAAMMLB module is removed, the assistance from the reference modality will also be omitted, and the spatial alignment operator will be simultaneously disregarded.
-This configuration is termed the proposed DUN-SA without multi-modality (w/o MM).

-\textbf{Denoising Block (DB):} The ablation study for DB refers to the removal of the DB module from the network.
+\textbf{Denoising Block (DB):} The ablation study for DB refers to the removal of the DB module from the network, which implies the elimination of the $\text{ProxNet}_S$'s function and the removal of intra-modality prior.
 This configuration is termed the proposed DUN-SA without denoising block (w/o DB).